-I, ANGELINE L. MACASAET, Filipino, of legal age, with office address at Unit 5-I, 5th Floor OPL Building, 100 C. Palanca Street, Legaspi Village, Makati City, after having been duly sworn in accordance with law, do hereby state that:
+I. ANGELINE L. MACASAET, Filipino, of legal age, with office address at Unit 5-1, 5th Floor OPL Building, 100 C. Palanca Street, Legaspi Village, Makati City, after having been duly sworn in accordance with law, do hereby state that:

-- 1. I am the incumbent Corporate Secretary of NOW Corporation, a corporation duly organized and existing under and by virtue of the laws of the Philippines with principal address at "Corporation"); - I am also a Director and the Secretary of the Management Committee, the body authorized by the Board of Directors of the Corporation to handle the normal and customary operations of the Corporation; - 3.
-I hereby certify that at the 23 April 2019 meeting of the Executive Committee (ExeCom) held at the business office of the Corporation, in which meeting a quorum was present, the following resolutions were unanimously adopted:
+- I am the incumbent Corporate Secretary of NOW Corporation, a corporation duly organized and existing under and by virtue of the laws of the Philippines with principal address at Unit 5-1, 5th Floor OPL Building, 100 C. Palanca Street, Legaspi Village, Makati City (the "Corporation"); - I am also a Director and the Secretary of the Management Committee, the body authorized by the Board of Directors of the Corporation to handle the normal and customary operations of the Corporation; - I hereby certify that at the 23 April 2019 meeting of the Executive Committee (ExeCom) held at the business office of the Corporation, in which meeting a quorum was present, the following resolutions were unanimously adopted: